An alternative to the Deist’s mechanical model of “the Universe, & the God”*

 “Our Daddy..”, Father, source of Parent love,

-and suckling Mother to a newborn babe.
+and Mother giving suck to newborn babe.

 Provider in your very self, above